Self-Assessment Tax Return | File Your Tax

 • A Marriage Allowance

-In case your income for the tax year was less than a Personal Allowance, you can be able to transfer the remaining allowance to your spouse.
+In case your income for the tax year was less than a Personal Allowance, you can transfer the remaining allowance to your spouse.

 • High-income Child Benefit

-If you earn more than £50,000 and receive Child Benefit, you will need to complete this section.
+You must complete this section if you earn more than £50,000 and receive Child Benefit.

 • Charitable donations